Modern slavery and human trafficking statement

 • robust recruitment policy and process which are compliant with UK employment legislation, the process includes several pre-employment checks, for example 'right to work' document checks, referencing and understanding any employment gaps.
 DBS checks are undertaken for relevant posts

-• mandatory corporate governance training, (which includes the employee code of conduct, how we behave, and Equality and Diversity), defines the responsibilities and standards required for all who work for and on behalf of us including interims, agency workers and employees seconded to other organisations
+• mandatory corporate governance training, (which includes the employee code of conduct, how we behave, and equality and diversity), defines the responsibilities and standards required for all who work for and on behalf of us including interims, agency workers and employees seconded to other organisations

 • whistle blowing: reporting knowledge or suspicion of modern slavery through our whistleblowing procedures and hotline which ensures that staff or members can raise their concerns confidentially without fear of reprisal.
-For those staff unable to raise their concern with anyone within the council they can contact Ethics Point, Ethics Point is an independent external whistleblowing provider that delivers our Speak up! service
+For those staff unable to raise their concern with anyone within the council they can contact Ethics Point.
+Ethics Point is an independent external whistleblowing provider that delivers our Speak up! service

 Safeguarding vulnerable adults and children